MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.CloudCommunications/Invoke-MgCreateOrGetCommunicationOnlineMeeting.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-ATTENDANCEREPORTS <IMicrosoftGraphMeetingAttendanceReport[]>: The attendance reports of an online meeting.
+ATTENDANCEREPORTS <IMicrosoftGraphMeetingAttendanceReport1[]>: The attendance reports of an online meeting.
 Read-only.
   - `[Id <String>]`: Read-only.
-  - `[AttendanceRecords <IMicrosoftGraphAttendanceRecord[]>]`: List of attendance records of an attendance report.
+  - `[AttendanceRecords <IMicrosoftGraphAttendanceRecord1[]>]`: List of attendance records of an attendance report.
 Read-only.
     - `[Id <String>]`: Read-only.
     - `[AttendanceIntervals <IMicrosoftGraphAttendanceInterval[]>]`: List of time periods between joining and leaving a meeting.
       - `[DurationInSeconds <Int32?>]`: Duration of the meeting interval in seconds; that is, the difference between joinDateTime and leaveDateTime.